 Maintaining a diet of at least 5 fruit and vegetables a day will provide the essential fiber you need to help prevent straining, a common reason for piles.

-If you are unsure what fruit and veg to have, I would recommend you look in the diet section and particularly the FODMAP diet section.
+If you are unsure what fruit and veg to have, I would recommend you look in the diet section and particularly the low FODMAP diet.
 This diet outlines fruit and vegetables that are good in IBS and one's which should be avoided.

 You should also make sure you maintain a good fluid intake (usually 2 1/2 to 3L's a day) which will also help to keep your stools soft.